GSA/api-documentation-template/README.md

 This a documentation template for GSA APIs provided by GSA Digital Services to provide a consistent look and feel for GSA APIs.

 Thanks to CFPB team for creating this model and for furthering open source in government.
-Additional inspiration from the 18F and the SAM (IAE) teams, as well as [Kin Lane](https://apievangelist.com/).
+Additional inspiration from the 18F and the SAM (IAE) teams, as well as several in the private sector.

 ## Using This Template In GitHub Pages
 Currently this template is configured to work on GitHub pages.
 The easiest way to use this template is by [cloning this repo](https://help.github.com/articles/duplicating-a-repository/) and using it as a starting point for your own project.